Chevindu/tegola-docs/docs_sample/growing-with-tegola.md

 ## How to grow your business with Tegola

 Tegola.lk is a service based online platform dedicated to local construction and home industry.
-Companies who cater to our local construction industry providing any [related services](https://tegola.lk/how-to-create#company), are eligible to create and maintain a profile in Tegola.
+Companies who cater to our local construction industry providing any [related services](/creating-accounts/account-types#company), are eligible to create and maintain a profile in Tegola.
 Hence you will be exposed to huge potential audience who seeks for service providers like you :)

 The top gain you'll have by maintaining a profile in Tegola.lk is that you will be found by people when they are in need.
-You know that's what should be the scenario in Construction industry. ([Check out paid memberships](https://tegola.lk/paid-membership))
+You know that's what should be the scenario in Construction industry. ([Learn more on paid memberships](/company-accounts/paid-membership))

 Here we have brought you few tips on how to maintain a great profile in Tegola.lk